PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

         --colors      Use colors in output
         --no-colors   Do not use colors in output (this is the default)
         <file>        One or more files and/or directories to check
+        <bootstrap>   A comma separated list of files to run before processing starts
         <encoding>    The encoding of the files being checked (default is iso-8859-1)
         <extensions>  A comma separated list of file extensions to check
                       (extension filtering only valid when checking a directory)